 - 1. Earth is the third-closest planet to the Sun.
 Find Earth in the picture. - 2.
 Could the planets really be as close to the Sun as the picture shows?
 Give some reasons for your answer.
-No, they are not really this close.
-Reason 1: A person on Earth would see the Sun filling half the sky, but we know that the real Sun looks quite small in the sky.
-Reason 2: All the water on Earth would have evaporated and all living things would burn up.

 Pluto used to be classified as a planet.
 But not anymore.